 There’s also a replica of the railway that used to haul sugarcane across the island.
 The 2 ½ mile ride will give a view of the estate and your guide will tell you more than a few interesting historical facts.

-Cruise the Na Pali Coast
+17.)
+Cruise Along the Na Pali Coast

 This isn’t exactly a unique thing to do in Kauai, but it is one of the most adventurous!
 With nearly 20 miles of coastline snaking its way along Kauai’s north shore, the Na Pali Coast is a mesmerizing mix of stark cliffs, sun, and sea.
 If, however, you’d like to take it all in from the comfort of an air-conditioned car, you’re out of luck because there aren’t any roads.
 That leaves hiking, flying and seafaring – of which hiking is the least expensive.